dherault/serverless-offline/README.md

 ### Additional Options

-There are 5 additional options available for Docker and Layer usage.
+There are 6 additional options available for Docker and Layer usage.

 - dockerHost
 - dockerHostServicePath
 - dockerNetwork
 - dockerReadOnly
 - layersDir
+- localLayers

 #### dockerHost